vallis/synthlisa/README.txt

 - test-tdiequal.py
 - test-tdibadmass.py

-You will see that after some standard library-loading incantations,
+You will see that after some standard library-loading incantation,

-> from lisaswig import *
+> from synthlisa import *
 > from Numeric import *
-> from lisautils import *

 the script goes into creating a hierarchical structure of objects: for instance, to get time series of a TDI noise we first need to create a